Part A6 Building classification

 Class 1b buildings used for short-term holiday accommodation include cabins in caravan parks, tourist parks, farm stay, holiday resorts and similar tourist accommodation.
 This accommodation itself is typically rented out on a commercial basis for short periods and generally does not require the signing of a lease agreement.
 Short-term accommodation can also be provided in a boarding house, guest house, hostel, bed and breakfast accommodation or the like.

-See also Volume One Table D3.1 which contains an explanation of what is considered be "one allotment".
+See also Volume One D4D2(3) which contains an explanation of what is considered to be “one allotment”.

 The Class 1b classification can attract concessions applicable to Class 3 buildings.
 These concessions allow people to rent out rooms in a house, or run a bed and breakfast, without having to comply with the more stringent Class 3 requirements.
 The reasoning is that the smaller size of the building and its lower number of occupants represents reduced fire risks.